-Late April / May – Pink Loerie Mardi Gras – One of South Africa’s premier gay events is this 4 day festival held in Knysna a town in the beautiful Garden Route.
+Late April / May – Pink Loerie Mardi Gras – One of South Africa’s premier gay events is this 4-day festival held in Knysna a town in the beautiful Garden Route.
 Music, art exhibits, cabaret shows, good food and a grand parade mark the exuberant festivities.
-(This year the festival is scheduled for April 21-23, 2021)
+(This year the festival is scheduled for April 23-27, 2021)

 1st May – International Labour Day (or May Day) on the 1st of May is widely celebrated throughout Africa and is a public holiday in most countries.
 You may see marches and parades commemorating workers.

 May – Harare’s International Festival of Arts, attracts performers from all over the globe.
-There’s dance, music, plays, spoken word and more.
-Given the economic climate in Zimbabwe its not easy to pull off a successful festival, but they do it every year.
+There’s dance, music, plays, spoken word, and more.
+Given the economic climate in Zimbabwe, it’s not easy to pull off a successful festival, but they do it every year. (postponed)

 May (annual) – Rose Festival — In the Dades Valley in Morocco a small oasis town Kelaa-des-Mgouna is home to Morocco’s largest rose water distillery plant.
 The entire town is fragrant and the spectacular harvest in May is celebrated with song and dance.